-5.1.14 Financial or Material Abuse
+5.1.17 Financial or Material Abuse

 Financial or material abuse may include theft, fraud, exploitation and/or pressure in connection with money or material possessions.
-This may also include loss of jewellery or personal property and loss of money from a wallet or purse
+This may also include loss of jewellery or personal property and loss of money from a wallet or purse.

-5.1.15 Organisational Abuse
+5.1.18 Organisational Abuse

 Organisational abuse includes the practice of an abusive regime or culture which destroys the dignity and respect to which every person is entitled.
-It is the mistreatment of people brought about by poor or inadequate care or support, and poor practice, that affects the whole setting.
+It is the mistreatment of people brought about by poor or inadequate care or support, and poor practice, which affects the whole setting.
 It occurs when the individual's wishes and needs are sacrificed for the smooth running of a group, service or organisation.

-5.1.16 Online Abuse, Cyberbullying & Grooming
+5.1.19 Online Abuse, Cyberbullying & Grooming

 Online abuse, cyberbullying and grooming are types of abuse that happen via the internet.
 Children and young people are at risk of online abuse by playing games, social networks and using mobile phones.
-Online abuse can occur at any time of the day and this can even impact when a young person is in their safe space, for example their bedroom.
-Online abuse may involve blackmail, sexting, sexual exploitation or distribution of images.
+Online abuse can occur at any time of the day, and this can even impact when a young person is in their safe space, for example their bedroom.
+Online abuse may involve blackmail, sexting, sexual exploitation, distribution of images, or coercion to commit crimes.

-When a child or young person is being groomed, online accounts are ways in which the perpetrator can form trusting relationships with the intention of meeting up with the young person.
+When a child or young person is being groomed, online accounts are ways in which the perpetrator can use platforms to disguise true identity and form trusting relationships with the intention of meeting up with the young person.